Learn Cypriot Greek digitally.

 Language is the cornerstone of any culture.
 But when you’re not speaking your native language daily, you can become a bit rusty.

-Many Cypriot Greeks face this problem when trying to pass down the language to their Australian, American or English born children.
+Many Greek Cypriots face this problem when trying to pass down the language to their Australian, American or English born children.

 To help preserve Cypriot Greek, we’ve gamified the dialect so you can learn all the conversational words and phrases to help you connect with your family, friends & the locals in Cyprus.